arschles/vagrant-go-dev/README.md

 vagrant-go-dev
 ==============

-A Vagrantfile for go development
+A Vagrantfile for go development.
+Not on vagrantcloud.com yet